kubeden/kubeden/README.md

 ## kubeden --help (bio)

 Dennis - a platforms engineer.
-Based in Sofia, Bulgaria.
+Based in Bulgaria.
 25yo.

 I have been mainly in operations through the years and I do not feel confident in my programming skills but I somehow manage to write code that is often shipped to production.